gitforg/gitforg/README.md

 #  Hey, I'm Garvita Sharma!

-Hey!
 I'm a **Computer Science student specializing in Cyber Security** who is learning, building, and figuring out why my code broke this time.
 I have a strong foundation in computer science fundamentals and am comfortable with **Python** and **C++**.
 I enjoy working with new technologies, development, and cybersecurity while collecting questionable commit messages along the way.

 ---